esa/pagmo/doc/sphinx/documentation/population.rst

    This class represents the concept of a *population* as a collection of :class:`PyGMO.individual` evaluated w.r.t. a :class:`PyGMO.problem`.
    A *population* in PyGMO makes sure that all the individuals it contains are consistent w.r.t. the problem and it constantly keeps its :class:`PyGMO.champion` updated.
-Also, the *population*, keeps constantly updated the domination list, that is a list containing, per individual I, the individuals that I dominates (only useful for multiobjective optimization) From an evolutionary point of view one can see the *population* as a set of individuals living in an environment (the :class:`problem`) which defines their fitness values
+Also, the *population*, keeps constantly updated the domination list that is a list containing, per individual I, the individuals that I dominates (only useful for multiobjective optimization), and the domination count a list containing, per individual I, the number of individuals that dominate individual I.
+   From an evolutionary point of view one can see the *population* as a set of individuals living in an environment (the :class:`problem`) which defines their fitness values